gochan-org/gochan/README.md

 # Development

-## Styleguide
+## Style guide
-* Follow the standard go styleguide
+* For Go source, follow the standard Go [style guide](https://github.com/golang/go/wiki/CodeReviewComments).
 * All exported functions and variables should have a documentation comment explaining their functionality, as per go style guides.
 * Unexported functions are preferred to have a documentation comment explaining it, unless it is sufficiently self explanatory or simple.
 * Git commits should be descriptive.
 Put further explanation in the comment of the commit.
-* Function names should not be *too* long
+* Function names should not be *too* long.
-* Avoid single letter variables, use descriptive variables names if possible, within reason
+* Avoid single letter variables except for simple things like iterator ints, use descriptive variables names if possible, within reason.

 ## Roadmap